Pelvic Health

 You may have heard of kegels or pelvic floor exercises to strengthen the pelvic floor, but did you know you can also experience dysfunction with a pelvic floor that is too strong?

-Click on the Understanding Your Pelvic Floor Image & download your guide.
+Click on the Understanding Your Pelvic Floor Image & download your 3 Steps to a Stronger Pelvic Floor Guide.

 Women’s Health Physio